Andre601/blog/docs/posts/2022/10-29-itemsadder.md

          |- myitem/
 ```
 As you can see do we create new folders called `myitem` inside `items_packs` and `resource_pack/assets/`.
-The reason why `resource_pack` has it inside the `assets` folder is, that MC is always checking `assets/:namespace/` for textures, models and similar.
+The reason why `resource_pack` has it inside the `assets` folder is, that MC is always checking `assets/:namespace/` for textures, models and similar when any given path is prefixed with a namespace (i.e. `myitem:some/path`).

 The next step I usually do is to first add the assets.
 In our case would it just be a PNG file of the item.
 In this example am I calling it `dummy.png`.